What is a Converged Interconnect Network (CIN)?

 Ciena is working with industry bodies and cable MSOs, to ensure the evolving CIN will support the requirements of DAA and extending fiber deeper to the network edge.
 At Ciena, we offer a comprehensive CIN solution and roadmap supporting a variety of architectures based on interoperable products and software-enabled automation for lifecycle management.

 Ciena enables MSOs to realize significant operational efficiencies with industry-leading, high-density packet aggregation/switching and integrated coherent optics.
-Check out this short video showing Ciena’s Fiber Deep solution for the CIN interoperating with a Harmonic vCCAP and Remote PHY device.
+Check out this interactive DAA/CIN/Fiber Deep page that provides an overview of the CIN and Ciena's Fiber Deep solution.

 Work on this will continue.
 For example Ciena is an active participant in the CableLabs Point-to-Point Coherent Optics Working Group supporting the industry’s 100G coherent optics initiative needed for increased optical capacity in the CIN(you can learn more about this initiative in this short Q&A. We were proud to be very involved in the inaugural Point-to-Point Coherent Optics Interop event at CableLabs at the end of 2018.